julianedelman2791/ECSE_6320_PROJECT_3/README.md

 ## Contents

-- `report.pdf`: The project report detailing the experiments and findings.
+- `ECSE_6320_PROJECT_3.pdf`: The project report detailing the experiments and findings.
-- `scripts/`: Custom Python scripts used for simulating I/O operations and collecting data.
+- `EXPERIMENT_1.py`: Python script for Experiment 1.
-- `figures/`: Graphs and figures generated from the experiments.
+- `EXPERIMENT_2.py`: Python script for Experiment 2.
-- `README.md`: This file.
+- `EXPERIMENT_3.py`: Python script for Experiment 3.